React-Native Step Counter Library

 Interface

-• isStepCountingSupported(): Promise<Record<string, boolean>>: method to check if the device has a feature related step counter or accelerometer.
+• isStepCountingSupported(): Promise<{ supported: boolean; granted: boolean }>: method to check if the device has a feature related step counter or accelerometer.

 • One key for the response object is granted, whether the app user has granted this feature permission, and supported is whether the device supports this feature.

-• startStepCounterUpdate(start: Date, callBack: StepCountUpdateCallback): EmitterSubscription:
+• startStepCounterUpdate(start: Date, callBack: StepCountUpdateCallback): EventSubscription:

 • If the pedometer sensor is available and supported on the device, register it with the listener in the sensor manager, and return the step count event listener.